xaviar31/Retail-Sales-Analysis/README.md

 - 18-25: 84,550 units

 These insights have been exported as CSV files for further analysis, including pivot tables and Tableau visualizations.

+## Executive Dashboard
+A dashboard has been created in Excel to provide dynamic visualizations based on the insights gained from the data.
+The dashboard contains multiple charts and slicers to allow users to filter and explore data based on various metrics such as age group and product category.
+Feel free to explore the [Excel Dashboard](https://docs.google.com/spreadsheets/d/1DQKo8S9sNxvSJi8YkrgP2SEcmIKWsrSP0-sBs_7UghI/edit?gid=1796610357#gid=1796610357) for a hands-on experience.